sergio11/eclipserecon/README.md

 The author of EclipseRecon is not responsible for any misuse or damage caused by this tool.
 Use responsibly and comply with all local laws.

+> ⚠️ **Disclaimer**: This tool is intended for ethical hacking and educational purposes only.
+Always ensure you have authorization before testing any systems.

+> ⚠️ All tests and security analysis workflows in **EclipseRecon** were conducted in a controlled environment using deliberately vulnerable websites based on the VPLE (Vulnerable Web Platform for Learning and Exploitation) virtual machine, which is designed specifically for security testing and training purposes.
+This testing was carried out in a dedicated **lab environment** to ensure ethical use and avoid unauthorized access to any external systems.
+The results of these tests demonstrate the tool’s effectiveness in identifying vulnerabilities in a controlled, safe, and legal environment.
+>

 ## Acknowledgements 🙏

 🙏 I would like to express my sincere gratitude to [Santiago Hernández, a leading expert in Cybersecurity and Artificial Intelligence](https://www.udemy.com/user/shramos/).
 His outstanding course on **Cybersecurity and Ethical Hacking**, available on Udemy, was instrumental in the development of this project.
 The insights and techniques I gained from his course were invaluable in guiding my approach to cybersecurity practices.
 Thank you for sharing your knowledge and expertise!